 Cn,2= n(n-1)2

-We need C(n,2) SVM classifiers which vote for the classes and the winning class gets picked as the winner.
+Therefore, we need C(n,2) SVM classifiers; with three classes, that is [X] SVM classifiers.
+These vote for each play’s class and the winning class gets picked as the play’s classification.

+“This is much less sensitive to the problems of imbalanced datasets but is much more computationally expensive.”

-2.2 Social Network Analysis (Rephrase)
+2.2 Social Network Analysis

-Social network analysis (SNA) is not a formal theory, but rather a wide strategy for investigating social structures.
-As pointed by many researchers such as Watt (2001), Scott (2000), Wasserman and Faust (1994), SNA borrows most of its core concepts from sociometry, group dynamics, and graph theory [8, 9, 6].
-Some of those borrowed notions and metrics are discussed in the following sections.
-Throughout our discussion, we use the terms graph and network, node and author interchangeably.

-The information revolution has given birth to new economies structured around flows of data, information, and knowledge.
-In parallel, social networks have grown stronger as forms of organization of human activity.
-Social networks are nodes of individuals, groups, organizations, and related systems that tie in one or more types of interdependencies: these include shared values, visions, and ideas; social contacts; kinship; conflict; financial exchanges; trade; joint membership in organizations; and group participation in events, among numerous other aspects of human relationships.

-The defining feature of social network analysis is its focus on the structure of relationships, ranging from casual acquaintance to close bonds.5 Social network analysis assumes that relationships are important.
-It maps and measures formal and informal relationships to understand what facilitates or impedes the knowledge flows that bind interacting units, viz., who knows whom, and who shares what information and knowledge with whom by what communication media

-The results of a social network analysis might be used to:

-Identify the individuals, teams, and units who play central roles.

-Discern information breakdowns, bottlenecks, structural holes, as well as

-isolated individuals, teams, and units.

-Make out opportunities to accelerate knowledge flows across functional and

-organizational boundaries.

-Strengthen the efficiency and effectiveness of existing, formal communication

-channels.

-Raise awareness of and reflection on the importance of informal networks and

-ways to enhance their organizational performance.

-Leverage peer support.

-Improve innovation and learning.

-Refine strategies.

-Social network analysis has been used in a wide variety of applications with applications as diverse as disintegartion model based on social network analysis of terrorist organization[19], collaboration of scholars in graduate education, football team performance based on social network analysis of relaionship of football team[21], money lundering detection [22], stress disorder symptoms and correlations in us military veterans [23].
+As [SOURCE] notes, “Social network analysis (SNA) is not a formal theory, but rather a wide strategy for investigating social structures,” which “borrows most of its core concepts from sociometry, group dynamics, and graph theory” [CITE].
+In social network analysis of human activities, the nodes can be connected by many kinds of ties, such as “shared values, visions, and ideas; social contacts; kinship; conflict; financial exchanges; trade; joint membership in organizations; and group participation in events, among numerous other aspects of human relationships” [CITE].
+Regardless of the nature of the connection, “[t]he defining feature of social network analysis is its focus on the structure of relationships” [5].
+SNA methodologies assume that relationships between nodes are of central importance.
+Social network analysis has been used in a wide variety of applications, with applications as diverse as disintegration models based on social network analysis of terrorist organizations [19], collaboration of scholars in graduate education, football team performance based on social network analysis of relaionships between football players [21], money laundering detection [22], and stress disorder symptoms and correlations in U.S. military veterans [23].

-2.3 Literary Analysis using Network (Need to write)
+2.3 Literary Analysis using SNA

-In recent years, the application of network analysis methods to literary texts has evolved into an inde- pendent research field of digital literary studies.
-Meth- ods for the automated extraction of network data (named entity recognition, co-reference resolution) and their evaluation are of particular importance [25, 26,27,28, 30, 31].
-Based on the data obtained, several types of analyses were developed: an empirical, quantitative and hierarchical description of literary characters [31], corpus-based analyses exploring options for historical periodisation of literature [32] and types of aesthetic modelling of social formations in and by literary texts [33,34,35].
-[Whole paragraph from Network Dynamics, Plot Analysis: Approaching the Progressive Structuration of Literary Text]
+Because dramatic performances enact social encounters, social network analysis translates surprisingly well to fictional societies.
+Stiller et al. have shown that social networks in Shakespeare’s plays mirror those of real human interactions, particularly in size, clustering, and maximum degrees of separation (2003).
+Moretti uses social networks to examine the plots of three Shakespearean tragedies, and to contrast a few chapters in English and Chinese novels (2011).
+Surveying the field of literary analysis using SNA, Moretti categorizes several types of analyses: “an empirical, quantitative and hierarchical description of literary characters [31], corpus-based analyses exploring options for historical periodisation of literature [32] and types of aesthetic modelling of social formations in and by literary texts [33,34,35].”
+Work following Moretti has focused on historical periodization, as in Algee-Hewitt’s examination of 3,439 plays looking only at the Gini Coefficient of each play’s eigenvector centrality to track changes in ensemble casts from 1500 to 1920 (2017).
+Our project focuses on a novel application, the classification of literary genre.
+When scaled up to a corpus covering a wider historical time span, our approach to genre could also provide insight on the historic periodization of literature.
+Moretti also identifies that, in the application of SNA to literature, “[m]ethods for the automated extraction of network data … and their evaluation are of particular importance [25, 26,27,28, 30, 31],” which we accomplish.
+[Moretti].

 2.4 Gephi Toolkit